Friday, December 26, 2025

 Mat Reality Check

 Traditional dojo students drill fundamentals relentlessly, yielding polished stances, timing, and resistance-proof skills that overwhelm McDojo grads who get tapped out fast or get thrown when real randori hits, their lack of depth exposed to the nth degree.
-Poom or Junior ranks prioritize memorization not real live application, so adult sparring reveals zero grappling savvy or endurance against battle-hardened opponents.
+Poom or Junior ranks prioritize memorization not real live application, so adult sparring reveals zero black belt savvy or endurance against battle-hardened opponents.

 McDojo schools, training and habits offer no real depth in any martial art and prove that 1-2 year "black belt mastery" is relegated to nothing more than a participation trophy.
 An attendance award that represents delusion, not dominance or technical supremacy.